jeffgore00/hcj143-learning-docker/NOTES.md

 ...or you can just run `docker commit [container ID] [new name]`.
 It'll still just print the ID of the new image, but it will also have that new name.

 "All Docker containers have names; if you choose not to name your container, Docker will name the container for you."
-See the `--name` flag later on.
+Pass the `--name` flag to `docker run` to name your container.
+Remember that a name must be unique amongst your existing containers.
+An ID is also unique, but it is historically unique, meaning no container that has ever existed is likely to have had that ID (good for logging).

 - `docker images` will list all the images on your machine.

-## 2-3 Run processes in containers
+### 2-3 Run processes in containers

 "The `docker run` command converts an image to a living, running container, with a process in it that is doing something."